whitneyburton/portfolios/students/1703-back/squee/20170920_squee_mueller_mod4.md

 * What was your biggest technical challenge?

-Figuring out the structure and communication of React.
-That stymied me for a minute...
+...
+Actually, getting started w/ jquery...
+I forgot how to get it set up...
+Also, getting it done in time to get to my job shadowing.

 * What did you like the most about the challenge?

-Finally making progress.
-It's great to make something.
-It's awesome when it works out.
-But when you have to fight to get something to work...
-And then it finally does...
-OMG.
-That's the best.
+All of it.
+It was fun and I liked the challenge.

 * How did you solve that challenge?
 What was your approach?

-I kept plugging away at it.
-I tried so many different techniques and tutorials.
-It wasn't until I stumbled on the correct sequence of words for the question that I had that I made real progress.
-But, I wouldn't have found that sequence if I hadn't kept making the mistakes I was making.
+I had to google the answer and feel chagrined as I implemented the solution.
+It was not a good way to start the test...

 * What did you learn?

 Don't get paralyzed when you don't understand.
 Make progress.
 As Josh likes to say: "you'll never know less about the problem than you do right now".
 Keep working and you'll figure it out eventually.
-Or, at the very least, you'll get something at kinda works... for some reason... even if you don't know why.

 ## Quantified Self